 A watchpoint allows you to examine or modify the contents of your COBOL data items.
-Watchpoints are displayed in the Watchpoints tab (on page 56) in the Data window and are updated whenever a program break occurs.
+Watchpoints are displayed in the Watchpoints tab (see page 53) in the Data window and are updated whenever a program break occurs.
 You can also request that a program break occur when there is a change in the value of the data item being watched.